waamm/waamm.github.io/_posts/2025-12-18-weil-pairing-part-i.md

 >
 > — **[Mil04]**

 This quote by Victor Miller from his seminal 2004 paper[^miller] foreshadowed the emergence of what is today a fully fledged domain known as [pairing-based cryptography](https://en.wikipedia.org/wiki/Pairing-based_cryptography).
-Despite its significance—and despite cryptographers’ general inclination to dissect every construct they encounter—pairings are often treated as a black box, largely due to their technical complexity.
+Despite its significance --- and despite cryptographers’ general inclination to dissect every construct they encounter --- pairings are often treated as a black box, largely due to their technical complexity.

 [^miller]: The main result of his paper actually dates back to an unpublished manuscript from 1986: [Short programs for functions on curves](https://drops.dagstuhl.de/storage/00lipics/lipics-vol291-fun2024/LIPIcs.FUN.2024.34/LIPIcs.FUN.2024.34.pdf)